what we do all day

 All of our children spend a lot of time in our garden every day, weather permitting.

-Toddlers engage in ball games, small circle games, chasing and catching, as well as the opportunities for exploration and discovery and love running with the buggies.
+Toddlers ?love to use the push along carts and bikes as they begin to walk.
+Hours of fun are had with water and bubbles throughout the summer and ice in winter.
+They engage in ball games, small circle games, chasing and catching, as well as the opportunities for exploration and discovery and as they become more stable love running with the buggies.
 We draw attention to the features of the natural world, grow plants together and investigate the mini-beasts and animals that we come across.
 We provide, sand, water, mud play and other types of sensory play.
 There are large blocks to build with, bikes and scooters and our new platforms to climb on and develop gross motor skills.

 2 year olds enjoy using the tricycles and scooters, they start to play ball games, kicking, throwing and catching, small circle games, chasing and catching.
 They often take their role play with their peers outside, going on shopping trips with their dolls in buggies and playing at being families together.
 They take turns (with support) in organising the flow of play and negotiating the roles.
 They love balancing and climbing on the climbing frame and spending time in the sand pit with scoops and spoons.